LDAWG-a11y/a11yWebApp/src/guides/html-headings-for-use-as-content.md

 ## Length

-While technically there is no limit to the length of a heading, the heading should be not be long as multiple headings will be read by assistive technology.
+While technically there is no limit to the length of a heading, the heading should be not be long as multiple headings will be accessed by assistive technology so they should not take a long time to be delivered to the user.

 ## Page organisation